sheltermanager/asm3/doc/manual/publishing.rst

 * Output an adopted animals page: If set to yes, a file named adopted.EXTENSION will be output that you can use to reference recently adopted animals.

+* Output a deceased animals page: If set to yes, a file named deceased.EXTENSION will be output that you can use to reference recently deceased animals as a tribute page.

 * Output a page with links to available online forms: If set to yes, a file named forms.EXTENSION will be output that contains a link to all the online forms in the database.